Franklin D. Roosevelt: Final months and death

-When Roosevelt returned to the United States from the Yalta Conference, many were shocked to see how old, thin and frail he looked.
-He spoke while seated in the well of the House, an unprecedented concession to his physical incapacity.
-During March 1945, he sent strongly worded messages to Stalin accusing him of breaking his Yalta commitments over Poland, Germany, prisoners of war and other issues.
-When Stalin accused the western Allies of plotting behind his back a separate peace with Hitler, Roosevelt replied: "I cannot avoid a feeling of bitter resentment towards your informers, whoever they are, for such vile misrepresentations of my actions or those of my trusted subordinates."
-On March 29, 1945, Roosevelt went to the Little White House at Warm Springs, Georgia, to rest before his anticipated appearance at the founding conference of the United Nations.
+When Roosevelt returned to the United States from the Yalta Conference, everyone was shocked to see how old, thin and frail he looked.
+In his address to Congress he spoke while seated, an unprecedented concession to his physical incapacity.
+On March 29, 1945, Roosevelt departed for the Little White House in Warm Springs, Georgia, to rest before his anticipated appearance at the founding conference of the United Nations.

-In the afternoon of April 12, 1945, in Warm Springs, Georgia, while sitting for a portrait, Roosevelt said "I have a terrific headache."
+In the afternoon of April 12, 1945, in Warm Springs, Georgia, while sitting for a portrait by Elizabeth Shoumatoff, Roosevelt said: "I have a terrific headache."
 He then slumped forward in his chair, unconscious, and was carried into his bedroom.
-The president's attending cardiologist, Howard Bruenn, diagnosed the medical emergency as a massive intracerebral hemorrhage.
-At 3:35 p.m. that day, Roosevelt died at the age of 63.
+The president's attending cardiologist, Howard Bruenn, diagnosed a massive intracerebral hemorrhage.
+At 3:35 p.m., Roosevelt died at the age of 63.

-The following morning, Roosevelt's body was placed in a flag-draped coffin and loaded onto the presidential train for the trip back to Washington.
-Along the route, thousands flocked to the tracks to pay their respects.
-After a White House funeral on April 14, Roosevelt was transported by train from Washington, D.C., to his place of birth at Hyde Park.
+Roosevelt's body was placed in a flag-draped coffin and loaded onto the Ferdinand Magellan presidential train for the trip back to Washington.
+Due to the U.S. still being in a state of war, a state funeral was deemed inappropriate and a smaller ceremony was opted for instead.
+Despite this, thousands flocked to the route to pay their respects.

+Rather than lying in state at the United States Capitol as per tradition, Roosevelt's remains were placed in the White House East Room where, on April 14, a simple funeral service was held that was attended by his family, high government officials, and foreign ambassadors.
+Roosevelt was then transported by train from Washington to his birthplace at Hyde Park.
 On April 15 he was buried, per his wish, in the rose garden of his Springwood estate.

-Roosevelt's declining physical health had been kept secret from the public.
 His death was met with shock and grief across the world.
 Germany surrendered during the 30-day mourning period, but Harry Truman (who had succeeded Roosevelt as president) ordered flags to remain at half-staff; he also dedicated Victory in Europe Day and its celebrations to Roosevelt's memory.
-World War II finally ended with the signed surrender of Japan in September.
+World War II ended with the signed surrender of Japan in September.

+Roosevelt's declining physical health had been kept secret from the public, just as his wheelchair was kept a secret from the public.
+Although he was allowed to work only four hours a day, the illusion of activity was kept up.
+In the scholarly book, The Dying President: Franklin D. Roosevelt, 1944–1945 by Robert Ferrell, the extent to which the president and his top aides went to keep the public in the dark about decline is explored, as well as the political and diplomatic problems that arose both from the illness and the secrecy.
+It argues that Roosevelt was too sick to have remained in office, and that his inability to work led to critical foreign-policy mistakes in 1944–1945, as well as a failure to prepare Vice President Harry S. Truman to take over.
+What little energy he had for presidential affairs he focused on building support for the new United Nations.